|

 that everything you just thought about hell and Purgatory is absolutely

-useless to helping you understand anything about love.
+useless in helping you understand anything about love.

 In real love for us, God knows